Every week, Madison Business Review contributor Bryce Roth provides a recap of what happened in the business world and stock markets.

 In other news, Bitcoin price surged to an all-time high this past Monday to $19,834.93, beating out the previous intraday record of $19,783.21 set Dec.
 18, 2017.
 Bitcoin’s gains have been fueled by both retail and professional investors and a plethora of platforms that make it easy to trade cryptocurrencies.

 The world’s most famous cryptocurrency is difficult to value, but analysts are trying anyway.
 Price targets vary widely, from $50,000, to $6 million, to $0.

 Bryce Roth is a junior finance major.
 Contact Bryce at email@example.com.

-Disclaimer: I’m a long-term investor in Microsoft.
-Madison Business Review editor James Faris is a long-term investor in AMD.
+Disclaimer: I/we have no positions in any stocks mentioned and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I’m not receiving compensation for it, and I have no business relationship with any company whose stock is mentioned in this article.